Healthdirect Free Australian health advice you can count on.

 What is doxycycline used for?

-Doxycycline is an antibiotic used to treat infections and prevent malaria.
-This page explains what doxycycline is used for, how it works and its risks.
+Doxycycline is an antibiotic used to treat and prevent certain infections.

 Your doctor may prescribe doxycycline to: